guilhemmarchand/nmon-for-splunk/docs/installation_distributed.rst

     Where 9997 (default) will be the receiving port for Splunk Forwarder connections

-Deploying the PA-nmon on clustered indexers
+Deploying the PA-nmon_light on clustered indexers
-"""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""

 *ALL THESE ACTION MUST BE DONE ON THE MASTER NODE*

 **Remind:**

-* If you don't want to collect performance and configuration data from your indexers, deploy the PA-nmon_light
+* If you don't want to collect performance and configuration data from your indexers, deploy only the PA-nmon_light

-* If you want to collect performance and configuration data from your indexers, deploy the PA-nmon
+* If you want to collect performance and configuration data from your indexers, deploy both the PA-nmon_light and TA-nmon

 **Download the Application tar.gz archive from:**